MasaoFujii/pg_cheat_funcs/README.md

 This is max() aggregate function for pg_lsn data type.
 This aggregate function computes and returns a maximum pg_lsn value from a set of pg_lsn input values.
-This function is available only between PostgreSQL 9.4 and 12.
+This function is available only in  between PostgreSQL 9.4 and 12.
 Since 13, this is supported in PostgreSQL core.

 ### pg_lsn min(SETOF pg_lsn)